Items tagged “infectious disease”

 Pulmonary Pneumocystis jiroveci infection

-Pulmonary Pneumocystis jiroveci infection, also referred to as Pneumocystis jiroveci pneumonia (PJP), and previously Pneumocystis carinii pneumonia (PCP), is an atypical pulmonary infection and the most common opportunistic infection in patients with acquired immunodeficiency syndrome (AIDS).
-T...
+Pulmonary Pneumocystis jiroveci infection, also known as Pneumocystis jiroveci pneumonia (PJP) or Pneumocystis pneumonia (PCP), is an atypical pulmonary infection and the most common opportunistic infection in patients with acquired immunodeficiency syndrome (AIDS).
+Terminology Classically, "P...

 Diagnosis almost certain